Blutmai: KPD and Berlin police

 After the 1928 Reichstag election, the Communist Party of Germany (KPD) with 54 seats remained one of the largest and most politically potent Communist parties in Europe.
 It was led by Ernst Thälmann, who supported a close alignment with the Soviet Union and the Communist International (Comintern).
 At the time, the Comintern held the position that social democracy was social fascism and that it frustrated rather than helped the proletariat.
 As a result, the KPD under Thälmann had a hostile, confrontational attitude toward the Social Democratic Party of Germany (SPD) as defenders of the capitalist status quo.
 Their perception was reinforced by the explicit anti-Communist views of numerous SPD politicians in the German and Prussian governments, including Chancellor Hermann Müller, federal Interior Minister Carl Severing, Prussian Minister President Otto Braun, Prussian Interior Minister Albert Grzesinski and Berlin Police chief Karl Zörgiebel.

 The Berlin Police used military-style training and was criticized both for its reactionary culture and for acquiring army weapons and equipment.
 The police were regularly involved in political violence throughout the 1920s, including against Communist dissidents.
 It led to a willingness among the Berlin Police to use "a military advantage to inflict a decisive defeat on the 'proletarian enemy.

-The KDP had a paramilitary wing, the Roter Frontkämpferbund (RFB), which had a history of clashing with police.
+The KPD had a paramilitary wing, the Roter Frontkämpferbund (RFB), which had a history of clashing with police.
 Like the Nazi Party's Sturmabteilung (SA), the RFB operated in small mobile fighting squads, trained to various degrees in street fighting.
 In late 1928, four people had died in fights between opposing paramilitary groups.